cs31415/cs31415.github.io/writings/Northern California Diary.md

 Shonu and me go and get some snacks from the front desk - onion rings, Fritos corn chips, Twix and M&Ms, and Pepsi.

-I also get hot water from the front desk to make Mac n cheese.
+I also get hot water in water bottle from the front desk to make Mac n cheese.
+Kamini drinks water from the bottle thinking it to be warm water and burns her mouth.
+Give her cold pepsi and get some ice from ice machine for her.
+She seems to be OK.

 We have hot Mac n cheese and corn chips for dinner with Pepsi, and Twix for dessert.